 A substance use disorder is a clinical term used to describe addiction to drugs or alcohol.
-According to guidelines set forth in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition, withdrawal is one of the diagnostic criteria for a substance use disorder.
-Withdrawal, which occurs when people with addictions stop using drugs or alcohol, involves unpleasant symptoms as a result of the substance of abuse no longer being active in the body.
+Withdrawal is one of the diagnostic criteria for a substance use disorder.
+Withdrawal, which occurs when people with addictions stop using drugs or alcohol, involves unpleasant symptoms resulting from the substance of abuse no longer being active in the body.

-When a person enters withdrawal, he or she may experience painful symptoms, making it difficult to permanently stop using the substance of abuse.
+When a person enters withdrawal, they may experience painful symptoms, making it difficult to stop using the substance of abuse permanently.
 In fact, people may return to drug or alcohol use to avoid withdrawal symptoms.
-In cases where a person wants to stop using drugs and/or alcohol but withdrawal symptoms are making the process more challenging, an alcohol and drug detox program may be necessary to manage symptoms and begin the journey toward lasting recovery.
+If a person wants to stop using drugs and/or alcohol, but withdrawal symptoms make the process more challenging, an alcohol and drug detox program may be necessary to manage symptoms and begin the journey toward lasting recovery.
 Detox programs can also provide life-saving medical treatment in cases where withdrawal becomes dangerous.

-According to the National Institute on Drug Abuse (NIDA), detox is typically the beginning of treatment for a drug or alcohol addiction.
-Formally, detox is defined as the process the body undergoes to rid itself of drugs and alcohol, and because side effects of detox can be dangerous, doctors who treat patients in these programs will often prescribe medications to manage these side effects.
-In the addiction field, professionals may use the term “medically managed withdrawal” or “medically assisted detox” to describe detox programs.
+For many, detox is typically the beginning of treatment for a drug or alcohol addiction.
+Formally, detox is defined as the process the body undergoes to rid itself of drugs and alcohol.
+Because side effects of detox can be dangerous, doctors who treat patients in these programs will often prescribe medications to manage these side effects.
+Professionals may use the term “medically managed withdrawal” or “medically assisted detox” to describe detox programs in addiction.

 Drug and alcohol detox can occur in the form of either an inpatient or an outpatient program.
 Patients completing inpatient programs will receive 24-hour around-the-clock care in a residential or hospital setting, with doctors and medical staff available to monitor symptoms and provide continuous care.
-In outpatient settings, patients report to a clinic for prescription medications to treat withdrawal, often on a daily basis so that medical staff can ensure there are no complications.
+In outpatient settings, patients report to a clinic for prescription medications to treat withdrawal, often daily, so that medical staff can ensure there are no complications.

 Symptoms of Withdrawal